Skip to main content

 Capital & Safety Analysis

-According to FDIC financial data, METROPOLITAN BANK holds a Tier 1 capital ratio of 0.00%.
-This falls below the 6% threshold regulators require, which may subject METROPOLITAN BANK to additional regulatory scrutiny.
+According to FDIC financial data, Metropolitan Bank holds a Tier 1 capital ratio of 11.71%.
+This exceeds the 8% threshold regulators consider "well-capitalized," meaning Metropolitan Bank has a strong buffer to absorb potential losses.

 Key Financial Metrics